 What is the small company exemption?

-When the Government confirmed the April 2020 private sector extension of the off-payroll rules in October 2018, the Budget documentation contained a notable exclusion for small companies.
+When the Government confirmed plans to extend the off-payroll rules to private sector firms in October 2018, the Budget documentation contained a notable exclusion for small company clients.

 Small organisations will be exempt, minimising administrative burdens for the vast majority of engagers, and HMRC will provide support and guidance to medium and large organisations ahead of implementation.

-Although there was initially some confusion over the definition of the term ‘small’, the Government has since confirmed that it will use the same criteria contained in the Companies Act 2006.
+Although there was initially some confusion over the definition of the term ‘small’, the subsequent legislation confirmed that the definition is based on the same criteria contained in the Companies Act 2006.

 During a 12-month period, a business is deemed to be a ‘small’ company if it meets 2 or more of the following criteria: